Conmanx360/ca0132-tools/documentation/quartet-dsp.md

 MOV R00, R01 :
 MOV R06, R07;
 ```

-## Main Instructions:
+## Move Instructions:
-According to Creative, there are 235 main instructions.
-I will detail the ones I have found out here.

-### MOV Based Instructions:
-MOV based instructions all have two operands, a source and a destination.

-#### MOV/MOV\_T1/MOV\_T2:
+Instructions for moving between a source and destination in memory.

+### Register-Register Move:
-The main MOV instructions come in three types.
+The main register-register move instructions come in three types.

-- MOV is a regular move, and moves between all register normally.
+- `MOV` is a regular move, and moves between all register normally.
-- MOV\_T1 Moves the upper 32-bits of R04/R05/R12/R13 (accumulators.)
+- `MOV_T1` Moves the upper 32-bits of R04/R05/R12/R13 (accumulators.)
-- MOV\_T2 moves the upper 8 bits of R04/R05/R12/R13.
+- `MOV_T2` moves the upper 8 bits of R04/R05/R12/R13.

-#### MOV with source modifiers:
 The main MOV instruction can also be used with source modifiers, which are:

 - Increment, example: `MOV R00, R01++;`.